sguzunov/docs/docs/glue42-concepts/99_glue42-platform-features/platform-features.md

 The Glue42 global protocol can be used in different formats depending on what you want to do.

-#### Applications
+#### Apps

-To start a Glue42 enabled application, use the `app` protocol option and pass the application name:
+To start a Glue42 enabled app, use the `app` protocol option and pass the app name:

 ```cmd
 glue42://app/clientlist
 ```

-To pass startup options for a Glue42 enabled application, use `?` after the app identifier and `&` before each settings.
+To pass startup options for a Glue42 enabled app, use `?` after the app identifier and `&` before each settings.
 The following example demonstrates passing a location and context for the started app:

 ```cmd
 glue42://app/clientlist?left=100&context.clientID=1